Pest Wildlife Removal

 Nuisance Wildlife – Preventing Conflicts with Wildlife

-It’s important to note that not all wildlife create conflicts.
+It’s important to note that not all wildlife creates conflicts.
 Although it might not appear so at the time, the animals, which are often referred to as nuisance or problem animals, are innocent.
 When a conflict exists between humans and animals it is usually because the animal is only doing what it needs to do to survive.
-It is simply following its own instincts, and intends no harm or discomfort.
+It is simply following its own instincts and intends no harm or discomfort.

-Dealing with a conflict can be difficult because it is often a community issue.
+Dealing with conflict can be difficult because it is often a community issue.
 Some people habitually feed and perhaps inadvertently shelter wildlife, while their neighbor may not want wildlife around at all.
-"One persons nuisance is another persons joy", etc. This scenario can create undesirable situations for people, pets, and the animals themselves.
+“One person’s nuisance is another persons joy”, etc. This scenario can create undesirable situations for people, pets, and the animals themselves.
 Raccoons, coyotes and squirrels that are fed by people often lose their fear of humans and may become aggressive when not fed as expected.
 These hungry visitors might approach a neighbor who might choose to remove these animals, or have them removed.

 A conflict also can quickly alter a wildlife lover’s perception about a certain species, especially when the situation exceeds his/her current level of tolerance.
 Such is the paradox that wildlife around homes and property present: We want them and we don’t want them, depending on what they are doing at any given moment.

 Each of our wildlife pests pages begins with a description of a species often followed by details on feeding behavior, reproduction, and other biological information.
 For people needing to learn more about an animal to help solve a conflict, details on tracks, burrows, nest sites, etc. are also often provided.